You may like to consider asking some of the following questions:

 Remember that an attractive website with appealing marketing does not necessarily mean that the expedition itself will meet your expectations, or give you the experience that you are looking for.

 Speaking to the organisation and asking a few direct questions can help you to decide which organisation to travel with.
-We are always willing to talk, so give us a call on +44 (0)207 697 8598 to discuss our expeditions in Madagascar and Belize.
+We are always willing to talk, so give us a call on +44 (0)207 697 8598 to discuss our expeditions in Madagascar, Belize and Timor-Leste.

 You can find out more about all the values which make Blue Ventures special by clicking on the links or scrolling down the page.

-Our award-winning expeditions are run by a social enterprise which fuels our marine research and conservation work in Madagascar and Belize.
+Our multi-award winning expeditions are run by a social enterprise which fuels our marine research and conservation work in Madagascar, Belize and Timor-Leste.
 Profits generated by Blue Ventures Expeditions (a private company) are re-invested to maintain the standard of our expeditions and further channelled to Blue Ventures Conservation (registered charity number 1098893) in order to support the development of our innovative and integrated community-based programmes.

-We have hosted over 2,000 volunteers at our sites over the last decade, resulting numerous reports and scientific papers being published about the state of Madagascar and Belize’s coral reefs, and directly contributing to the development of our marine conservation work.
+We have hosted over 2,500 volunteers at our sites since our first expedition in 2003, resulting in numerous reports and scientific papers being published about the state of Madagascar and Belize’s coral reefs, and directly contributing to the development, stability and impact of our marine conservation work.

 All of our volunteers complete an intensive two-week science training programme run by our field scientists at the beginning of each expedition, to ensure that their knowledge is sufficient to carry out underwater surveys with our marine biologists coordinating the research.